 2) Search the perfect job perfectly

-It’s no use hiding in your bed or stop searching for jobs after being dropped in the first interview.
+It’s no use hiding in your bed or stopping your job search after being dropped in the first interview.
 The better way to ward off the effects is to search smartly this time.
 Not researching about the company, the required profile and skills are some of the common goof ups made by job seekers.